 Wi-Fi sucks up battery life, and your sensor cannot stay continuously powered with no power connection.
 This makes true-real time reporting impossible but enables hassle-free temperature monitoring by allowing you to place the sensor anywhere.
 That’s the tradeoff with the Temp Stick.

 It’s not that big of a deal.
 We’ve had our Temp Stick for over a year, and the performance has been outstanding.
 Getting nine months of battery life out of a device we didn’t need to touch once, except replacing the batteries, is an acceptable tradeoff.

 The Temp Stick allows you to set and receive custom alerts by text message or email.
 We were alerted when the Temp Stick server couldn’t connect to our device.
 We simulated losing connection by removing the batteries.

-We’re big fans of the Temp-Stick’s capability to alert up to 10 people at once simultaneously.
+We’re big fans of the Temp-Stick’s capability to simultaneously alert up to 10 people at once.
 For most of us, that is overkill, but it’s an attractive feature for commercial applications.

 Accuracy and Reliability

 Ideal Sciences says its temperature sensor is accurate to within 0.4 degrees Celsius and the humidity sensor to within 4% if the humidity is below 80%.
 While the humidity accuracy isn’t the best compared to other sensors, in our tests, the humidity sensor performed well within that margin of error — but did have issues in higher-humidity conditions.

 You don’t need to calibrate your sensors as Ideal Sciences does at the factory.
 However, if you have calibrating instruments and notice your Temp Stick readings drifting, you can calibrate for these errors within the settings.